meck93/ScanOrUploadMe/reporting/sprint6/reportWeek6.md

 # Weekly Progress Report

-This is the weekly progress report for week/sprint 5 for the "ScanOrUploadMe" project.
+This is the weekly progress report for week/sprint 6 for the "ScanOrUploadMe" project.

-## Current Team Velocity
+## Current Team Velocity EDIT EVERYTHING BELOW THIS LINE

 We had **29 story points** planned for sprint 5 but the current velocity is lower: **23.5 story points**